RSV 101: What Every NICU Parent Needs to Know

 • Trouble sleeping

 For diagnosis, your baby’s physician may test a nasal swab for evidence of the virus.
-A chest X-ray and/or oxygen saturation test may also be done to check for lung congestion.
+A chest x-ray and/or oxygen saturation test may also be done to check for lung congestion.

-Treatment
+RSV Treatment

-If your child has severe form of RSV, he or she may need to be hospitalized and treated with oxygen, have mucus suctioned from the airways or be placed on a ventilator to assist with breathing.
+If your child has a severe form of RSV, he or she may need to be hospitalized and treated with oxygen, have mucus suctioned from the airways, or be placed on a ventilator to assist with breathing.
 Often hospitalization lasts a few days with most children recovering within one to two weeks.

-Prevention
+RSV Prevention

-RSV spreads just like a common-cold virus.
+prevent RSV hand to holdRSV spreads just like a common-cold virus.
 According to the CDC, “people infected with RSV are usually contagious for 3 to 8 days.
-However, some infants and people with weakened immune systems can be contagious for as long as 4 weeks.”
-Because contracting RSV does not give protection from future infections, your child can get RSV multiple times—even during a single season.
-The first infection is usually the most severe with subsequent infections generally having milder symptoms.
+However, some infants and people with weakened immune systems can be contagious for as long as four weeks.”
+Because contracting RSV does not give protection from future infections, your child can get RSV multiple times – even during a single season.
+The first infection is usually the most severe with subsequent infections having milder symptoms.
 Taking a few extra precautions around your family and friends can help protect your baby and young child during RSV season.

 • Wash your hands thoroughly before touching your baby, and ask others to do the same.